Graduate Diploma, Master of Science and Doctoral Programs

 Queen’s University Graduate Diploma (GDip), Master of Science (MSc) and Doctorate (PhD) in Aging and Health are innovative programs that provide participants with a comprehensive understanding of aging, with a focus on health and healthy living.
 Students will develop multi-disciplinary knowledge of individual aging processes, the effect of aging on social systems, and the policies needed to support healthy aging.

-All three programs are full-time but can be completed from a distance, through a blended format of on-line and in-person learning.
-Intensive on-site sessions introduce students to core courses and the elearning technology, as well as provide an opportunity for in-person interaction with faculty and fellow class members.
-Elective courses are completed at a distance, on-line.
-The blended format of on-site intensives and on-line components couples networking and experiential opportunities with the flexibility of distance learning.
+The intensive onsite sessions introduce students to core courses and the elearning technology, as well as provide an opportunity for in-person interaction with faculty and fellow class members.
+Elective courses are completed at a distance, online.
+The blended format of onsite intensives and online components couples networking and experiential opportunities with the flexibility of distance learning.

 The Queen’s University GDip, MSc and PhD in Aging and Health position graduates for success in a variety of settings that serve the growing population of older adults including government, for-profit and non-profit organizations and healthcare settings.
 Students in the PhD program will also be prepared for positions in research, and academia.